Natural Graph Wavelet Packet Dictionaries: Background

-In order to generalize the classical wavelet packets to the graph setting, however, there are two main difficulties: 1) the concept of the frequency domain of a given graph is not well-defined; and 2) the relation between the Laplacian eigenvectors and sample locations are much more subtle on general graphs.
-For 1), we propose to construct a \emph{dual graph} $G^\star$ of the input graph $G$ and view it as the natural spectral domain of $G$, and use any graph partition method to hierarchically bipartition $G^\star$ instead of building low and high pass filters like the classical case.
+In order to generalize the classical wavelet packets to the graph setting, however, there are two main difficulties: 1) the concept of the frequency domain of a given graph is not well-defined (as discussed in Sect.~\ref{sec:spectral-filter-prob}); and 2) the relation between the Laplacian eigenvectors and sample locations are much more subtle on general graphs.
+For 1), we propose to construct a \emph{dual graph}\footnote{Our definition of a dual graph is different from the standard definition in the graph theory; see Remark~\ref{rem:dualgraph} for the details.} $G^\star$ of the input graph $G$ and view it as the natural spectral domain of $G$, and use any graph partition method to hierarchically bipartition $G^\star$ instead of building low and high pass filters like the classical case.
 This can be viewed as the \emph{generalized Littlewood-Paley theory}.
-For 2), we propose a node-eigenvector organization algorithm called the \emph{pair-clustering algorithm}, which implicitly provides a downsampling process on graphs; see Section~\ref{sec:pair-clustering} for the details.
+For 2), we propose a node-eigenvector organization algorithm called the \emph{pair-clustering algorithm}, which implicitly provides a downsampling process on graphs; see Sect.~\ref{sec:pair-clustering} for the details.